AMLResearchProject/all-detection-system-2019/Vision/README.md

 One way to try and combat this issue is to have a 3rd class for "**unknown**" people.
 Previously I came across the Open Set Recognition Issue with my earlier version of **TASS** which was a **Tensorflow** model trained using Transfer Learning and Inception V3.
 The method of having a unknown class with random faces seemed to have no benefit with the Tensorflow version, but with a framework called **OpenFace** it was a good solution which worked well in small environments.

-For the Tensorflow Transfer Learning version we could Siamese Neural Networks as a second oppinion to help reduce the problem of the Open Set Recognition Issue, but for this tutorial we are not using Transfer Learning.
+For the Tensorflow Transfer Learning version we could Siamese Neural Networks as a second opinion to help reduce the problem of the Open Set Recognition Issue, but for this tutorial we are not using Transfer Learning.

 # Facial Recognition Server
 The primary vision system is the Facial Recognition Server.
 API endpoints provide access to a **Facenet** classifier and the dataset.
 Facenet uses **Siamese Neural Networks** trained with **Triplet Loss**, Siamese Networks and Triplet Loss are used in this project due to their ability to help overcome the **Open Set Recognition Issue** in **facial recogniton**.

 The project runs on an **UP Squared** IoT development board and uses an **Intel® Movidius™ Neural Compute Stick** showing how computer vision can be run on gateway devices on **the edge** using smaller, lower spec IoT devices such as UP Squared or Raspberry Pi.

+Follow the [Facial Recognition Server README](https://github.com/AdamMiltonBarker/AML-Detection-System/tree/master/Vision/Facial "Facial Recognition Server README") to get started.

 ## Siamese Neural Networks
 ![Siamese Neural Networks](Facial/Media/Images/siamese-neural-networks.jpg)